 Starting University | Essential Wellbeing Advice

-With the new academic year fast-approaching, we asked mental health advisor Julianna Pusztai for her top wellbeing tips...
+We asked Mental Health Advisor Julianna Pusztai for her top wellbeing tips...

 icmp_wellbeing_advice_2021

-Give yourself time to ease back into this social environment
+Give yourself time to ease back into a new social environment

-It’s important to not be too hard on yourself and give yourself the time and space to ease back into the social environment of the new term.
+Just joining ICMP?
+Or looking to join in the new academic year?
+It's important to not be too hard on yourself and give yourself the time and space to ease back into a new social environment.

 Don't force yourself to do every social engagement on offer.
 Look at your schedule and plot a way through it.